open-resources/physics_bank/content/public/021.Circuits/Alternating-Current Circuits/OSUPv2p14_66/OSUPv2p14_66.md

     suffix: $\rm\ A$
     weight: 1
     custom-format: .3g
+myst:
   substitutions:
     params:
       vars:
         title: Frequency and Voltage of an LC Circuit
-    L: '35.0'
+      L: '50.0'
-    C: '5.0'
+      C: '1.0'
-    V: '44.0'
+      V: '45.0'
 ---
 # {{ params.vars.title }}
 The self-inductance and capacitance of an oscillating $LC$ circuit are $L = {{ params.L }}\rm\ mH$ and $C = {{ params.C }}\rm\ \mu F$, respectively.